djmarti/ring_network/README.md

 ```shell
 ./simulate_trajectory -c config_pulse_sequences -x i_single_pulse
 ```
-where the file `config_pulse_sequences` is a configuration file specifying the network and synaptic parameters (see below), and `i_single_pulse` is an example of input descriptor, a file that describes the input pattern fed into the network (see below).
+where the file `config_pulse_sequences` is a configuration file specifying the network and synaptic parameters (see below for details), and `i_single_pulse` is an example of input descriptor, a file that describes the input pattern fed into the network (see also below).
 You can find examples of configuration files under the `configurations` folder, and examples of input descriptors in the `example_input_patterns` folder.

 ### Configuration files